jlevy/kash/src/kash/docs/markdown/topics/b0_philosophy_of_kash.md

 > “*Civilization advances by extending the number of important operations which we can
 > perform without thinking about them.*” —Alfred North Whitehead

-Here is a bit more motivation for experimenting with kash, why I think it's potentially so useful, and some design principles.
+Here is a bit more motivation for experimenting with kash, why I think it’s potentially so useful, and some design principles.
 (You may skip ahead to the next section if you just want a more concrete overview!)

-### Why Apps Can't Solve All Your Problems
+### Why Apps Can’t Solve All Your Problems

 AI has radically changed the way we use software.
-With LLMs and other generative AI models, we've seen big improvements in two areas:
+With LLMs and other generative AI models, we’ve seen big improvements in two areas:

 1. Powerful general-purpose new AI tools (ChatGPT, Perplexity, etc.)